-Class action lawsuits are not an act of extortion.
+Class action suits are not an act of extortion.
 Justice Sonia Sotomayor in a majority opinion wrote when she was a circuit court judge that such concerns have no basis in the law and

 “underestimate the powerful policy considerations that favor class certification….”

-In re Visa Check / Mastermoney Antitrust Litig., 280 F.3d 124, 145-46 (2d Cir.
-2001).
+– In re Visa Check / Mastermoney Antitrust Litig., 280 F.3d 124, 145-46 (2d Cir.
+2001)

 Further, there is no empirical evidence to substantiate the assertion that businesses routinely settle class actions simply out of fear, rather than because individuals have suffered a real injury and are entitled to relief under the law.